Mental Health Act 2001

 Best interests of the patient

-When people are admitted or are receiving treatment in approved centres (that is, psychiatric hospitals or inpatient services), their best interests should be considered before any decision about their care and treatment is made.
-They should be included in discussions with their care team about where their best interests lie to help them with their recovery.
-Patients have the right to be treated with dignity and respect and the right to be listened to by all those working on their care team.
-They are entitled to take part in decisions that affect their health and their care team should consider their views carefully.
-They have the right to be fully informed about their legal rights, their admission and treatment.
+You should be included in discussions with your care team about where your best interests lie to help you with your recovery.
+You have the right to be treated with dignity and respect and the right to be listened to by all those working on your care team.
+You are entitled to take part in decisions that affect your health and your care team should consider your views carefully.
+You have the right to be fully informed about your legal rights, admission and treatment.

 Mental Health Commission